tybor/nextgen-gallery-voting/readme.txt

 Tested up to: 3.5.2
 Stable tag: 2.6

-Adds the ability for users to vote and rate your NextGEN Galleries and Images.
+Adds the ability for users to vote and rate your NextGEN v1.x Galleries and Images.
 Simple options give you the ability to limit who can vote on what.

 == Description ==
+**PLEASE NOTE: This plugin is intended for use with NextGEN Gallery version 1.x.
+It has not been tested on version 2** I will be testing and releasing a version compatibile with NGG v2 in due course.

 This plugin adds the ability for users to vote on NextGEN Galleries and Images.